cynthiahqy/my-project/README.md

 ## Experiments

-This is this mapping function I tried to visualise:
+This is this mapping (recorded as graph edges) I tried to visualise:

     #> # A tibble: 5 × 3
     #>   from  to    weighted